-Figure 7: (a) Photography and (b) block schematic of a RF CMOS transceiver at 2.4 GHz [47].
+Figure 6. (a) Photography and (b) block schematic of a RF CMOS transceiver at 2.4 GHz [34].

-It is possible to explore the band located between the 5.7 GHz and the 5.89 GHz for implementing wireless instruments [48].
-This band allows the fabrication of antennas, whose small dimensions potentiates their integration with electronics using Wafer-Level-Packaging (WLP) techniques.
+It exists the possibility to explore the band located between the 5.7 GHz and the 5.89 GHz for implementing wireless instruments [35].
+This band allows the fabrication of antennas, whose small dimensions allows their integration with the electronics using Wafer-Level-Packaging (WLP) techniques.
 The integration of antennas and electronics in the same microsystem results in smaller impedance mismatching problems.
 Moreover, the antenna and electronics co-integration systematizes the fabrication process and at the same time results in microsystems with a small cost per unity.
-The Figure 8(a) shows a photograph of the wireless interface measuring of 1.5×1.5 mm [49].
-The schematic illustrated in the Figure 8(b) shows the block diagram of the RF part at 5.7 GHz.
-The digital signals ${S_0, S_1, S_2, S_3}$ select the target frequency in $f{out} = f{ref} \times (400 + 2S) = f{ref} \times [400 + 2(S_0 + 2S_1 + 4S_2 + 8S_3)]$ , whose range is located between 5.42 GHz and 5.83 GHz for a reference frequency $f{ref}$ =13.56 MHz.
+The Figure 7(a) shows a photograph of the wireless interface measuring of 1.5×1.5 mm.
+The schematic illustrated in the Figure 7(b) shows the block diagram of the RF part at 5.7 GHz.
+The digital signals $\{S_0, S_1, S_2, S_3\}$ select the target frequency in the range $f{out}=f{ref}\times(400+2S)=f{ref}\times[400+2(S_0+2S_1+4S_2+8S_3)],$ whose range is located between 5.42 GHz and 5.83 GHz for a reference frequency $f{ref}$ =13.56 MHz.

-An integrated low-cost solution for wireless instruments based on a microdevice fabricated with the 0.18 μm CMOS low-power consumption process can also be found in [50].
-This microdevice is naturally composed by a RF transceiver, by a RISC (Reduced Instruction Set Computer) microcontroller, by RAM (Random Access Memory) memory, by a power-supply management circuit, by analog electronics of signal conditioning and analog-to-digital conversion (ADC), and by circuits for providing communication based in SPI and IC buses.
+An integrated low-cost solution for wireless instruments based on a microdevice fabricated with a low-power consumption 0.18 $\mu$ m CMOS process can also be found in [36].
+This microdevice is naturally composed by a RF transceiver, by a RISC (Reduced Instruction Set Computer) microcontroller, by RAM (Random Access Memory) memory, by a power-supply management circuit, by analog electronics of signal conditioning and analog-to-digital conversion (ADC), and by circuits for providing communication based in SPI and $I^2C$ buses.
 The control electronics was developed for implementing a specific communication protocol for use with multiple wireless instruments and low-power consumption, e.g., the WiseMAC protocol.
 According the authors, this protocol working together with their RF transceiver achieves power consumptions thirty times smaller that those obtained with the IEEE 802.15.4.
 Furthermore, the operation frequency can be selected from 433 MHz and 868 MHz, as well as either with the OOK modulation or the FSK modulation.
-According to those claimed, their RF transceiver presents a power consumption of either 2.5 mW or 39 mW, when either the receiver or the transmit operation mode is respectively selected [50].
+According which is stated in [37], their RF transceiver presents a power consumption of either 2.5 mW or 39 mW, when either the receiver or the transmit operation mode is respectively selected.

-Figure 8: (a) A photograph [17] and (b) the respective schematic block of a RF transceiver at 5.7 GHz [49].
+Figure 7. (a) A photograph and (b) the respective schematic block of a RF transceiver at 5.7 GHz [36].